nikita2899/nikita2899/README.md

 - 👋 Hi, I’m Nikita
-- I’m a Software Engineer and I have over 3 years of experience working in We Technologies.
+- I’m a Software Engineer and I have over 3 years of experience working in Web Technologies.
 - 📫 You can reach me at my e-mail: nikitakojabe98@gmail.com

 <!---